Cyclobuxine: History

-B. sempervirens wasn’t known for its medical use until the beginning of the 1600s.
+B. sempervirens was not known for its medical use until the beginning of the 1600s.
 After this it was found that the leaves (containing alkaloids, oils and tannin), the bark (containing chlorophyll, wax, resin, lignin and minerals) and the oil from the wood had a medical effect.
 It then was used to treat gout, urinary tract infections, intestinal worms, chronic skin problems, syphilis, hemorrhoids, epilepsy, headache and piles, but also had the reputation of curing leprosy, rheumatism, HIV, fever and malaria.
 For treating malaria it was used as a substitute for quinine, but because of the side effects and the fact that there are better plants to help people than B. sempervirens it is normally not used any more to cure these diseases.

 Homoeopathy still made use of the leaves against rheumatism, HIV and fever by brewing tea from them.
-In Turkey this tea (one glass a day) is still consumed for antihelminthic, diaphoretic, and cholagogue purposes and is called “Abi Şimşir”.
+In Turkey this tea (one glass a day) is still consumed for antihelminthic, diaphoretic, and cholagogue purposes and is called "Abi Şimşir".
 Also, the leaves from B. sempervirens were used as an auburn hair dye.